SagaHealthcareIT/mirthsync/README.md

   prod environments

 ## Status

-### 2.0 Release is coming soon.
-The 2.0 release of mirthSync will bring bi-directional groups support.
-The 2.0.3-SNAPSHOT release is fully functional and will be released as 2.0.3 after further testing.
+The next release of mirthSync will include support for tracking Resources and a more comprehensive test suite for validating functionality across multiple versions of Mirth.

+## Changes

+### 2.0.3-SNAPSHOT

+Bi-directional groups support.

 You can check out the 2.0.3-SNAPSHOT release here - https://github.com/SagaHealthcareIT/mirthsync/releases/tag/2.0.3-SNAPSHOT

-## Changes
 ### 2.0.2-SNAPSHOT

 The local directory structure has been changed to nest channels within their respective group.